LeifHuenderML/ValleyForecast/research/research_paper_drafts/draft1.md

 # Keywords

 # Introduction

-CM aka Valley Fever is a fungal infection located in the southwest united states, and portions of central and south america(The Rise of Valley Fever Prevalence and Cost Burden of Coccidioidomycosis Infection in California).
-The root cause is through spores being released from soil disturbances making the weather have a direct effect on the spread of Coccidioides spores ((papers/Investigating the Relationship Between Climate and Valley Fever (Coccidioidomycosis).pdf)).
-Each year in california the rates have been on a steady and steep rise. (include here more info about how the disease affects humans) From a study conducted in 2017 they found that the total estimated cost burden of CM is upwards of 700 million dollars, with no signs of slowing incidences the total treatment costs for this will surely continue to rise.
-Our research is an attempt to model and accuartely predict the rates of CM in california and extend that prediction accuracy to other closely tied geographic locations.
-We used temporal weather parameters such as wind speed to train several machine learning models to predict the rates of CM that will occur in that year.
-Early studies from (papers/Investigating the Relationship Between Climate and Valley Fever (Coccidioidomycosis).pdf) used regression models to find strong links between climatic variables and the rates of CM.
-Incidences were reported to be the highest in the fall (Investigating the Relationship Between Climate and Valley Fever (Coccidioidomycosis).
-We propose that a modern machine learning (ML) architecture called extended long short-term memory networks(xLSTM) will prove valuable in accurately forecasting rates of CM incidences due to its incorporation of residual memory blocks a concept derived from Convolutional Neural Networkst (CNN) where it will allow the model to become deeper (meaning more layers) than was previously thought.
-This incorporation of residual blocks aims to solve the issue of the infamous vanishing gradient problem where the lstm model would struggle with being deeper because the restcted flow of gradients from one layer to the next.
-The xLSTM architecure is a extension of the LSTM architecture which istelf is a continuation of the Reccurrent Neural Network (RNN) architectur that had feedback signasl alloing it to look back in time.
-RNNs where flawed due to their common issue of vanishing gradients ([text](<../../papers/Understanding LSTM – a tutorial into Long Short-Term Memory Recurrent Neural Networks.pdf>)).
-For our study we conducted four difrent predictive models a dummy regressor which does not consider the input and only predicts the mean of all the outputs, a linear regressor that tries to fis a predictive line to the input outpu pairs, a lstm and a xlstm to see if the current new architectur is capable of outperforming lstm in this field.
-In natural language processing the xlstm has allready been seend to have a substantiol imporvement over other state of the art model architecture such as the transformer ([text](<../../papers/Understanding LSTM – a tutorial into Long Short-Term Memory Recurrent Neural Networks.pdf>)) (/home/intellect/Documents/Research/Current/ValleyForecast/papers/Attention Is All You Need.pdf).
+Coccidioidomycosis, commonly known as Valley Fever (CM), is a fungal infection predominantly found in the southwestern United States, as well as parts of Central and South America.
+The infection is spread through spores released from soil disturbances, highlighting the direct influence of weather conditions on the dissemination of Coccidioides spores.
+Recent data indicates a consistent and significant increase in Valley Fever incidence each year in California.
+This increase not only impacts human health but also imposes a considerable economic burden, with the total estimated cost reaching upwards of $700 million annually, and with no signs of incidence rates decreasing, treatment costs are expected to rise.

+Our research endeavors to model and accurately predict the incidence rates of CM in California and apply this predictive accuracy to other similar geographic areas.
+We have utilized various temporal weather parameters, such as wind speed, to train multiple machine learning models to forecast annual CM incidence rates.
+Other studies have utilized regression models to establish a strong correlation between climatic variables and CM rates, particularly noting peak incidences during the fall season.

+We propose the use of a modern machine learning architecture, the extended Long Short-Term Memory network (xLSTM), which incorporates residual memory blocks—a concept borrowed from Convolutional Neural Networks (CNNs).
+This approach allows the model to include more layers than previously feasible, addressing the notorious vanishing gradient problem that older LSTM models often faced.
+The xLSTM architecture enhances the traditional LSTM design, which itself improves upon the Recurrent Neural Network (RNN) framework by incorporating feedback signals for retrospection.

+For our study, we implemented four different predictive models:

+    A dummy regressor that predicts based on the mean of all outputs, ignoring the input.
+    A linear regressor that fits a predictive line to the input-output pairs.
+    An LSTM model.
+    An xLSTM model to assess if this new architecture can outperform traditional LSTMs in this domain.

+In fields such as natural language processing, xLSTMs have already demonstrated substantial improvements over other state-of-the-art models, including transformers.
+LSTMs have been proven to excel in scenarios where limited data needs to be retained over extended periods [3].
+A suitable feature for our dataset, which comprises 1,056 results divided among training, validation, and test sets.

 # Methodologies

 ## Hardware Specifications
 All studies were conducted using the same machine with a AMD 5950x 16 core 32 thread CPU with 128gb of DDR4 ram and a Nvidia 4090 24gb vram GPU.
 All sequential processes like data cleaning were ran on the CPU and all model training was ran on the GPU.

+## Data Sourcing
+The data sourced to curate our datasets originates from 2 locations.
+For all of the data on the number or cases each county experienced was sourced from the California Department of Public Health (CDPH).
+This dataset included data from 64 locations spanning from 2001 to 2022.
+It features the counties name year nummber of cases and the rate.
+For our weather data we selected the 48 counties from the CDPH dataset that contained the most relevant number of cases per year.
+We then sourced a comprehensive dataset of hourly updated weather features spanning the entirety of the timeline of the other dataset.
+To do this we used the open weather api historical data call (https://openweathermap.org/api).

+## Data Preperation
+Several key descisions were made when it came to deciding on how to prepare the data.
+For the CDPH dataset we decided to not include the rate as an outcome variable due to it being flagged by the CDPH for being potentially unreliable.
+We also narrowed down our selection from the 64 locations to 48 due to certain locations not meeting a 60% threshold for containing data.
+With the weather dataset the original timespan was from 1979 to 2024 we filterred it out to only keep the years from 2000 to 2022, our descision for going from 2000 is because for the 2001 rates from the CDPH we wanted to train the models to learn the weather paterns from the previous years rates leading up to the current years prediciton.
+We decided to filter the year spanning from September 1 to August 31 encomassing 365 day of weather data for the model to learn.
+Our descision for this cutoff period was to allow the model to be able to forecast early predictions before fall when the rates are the highest for CM.
+With the weather dataset we also chose to one hot encode 2 features that were werather descriptors, such as cloudy or sunny.
+Before shaping the final dataset we applied MinMax normalization to all of the weather data to decrease the large variances between different features.
+Resahping the daatacet to get it formated so that it would have the suitabale time sequences for the lstm models we arrived with a input shape of (1056, 8760, 69) where the 1056 is the number of seqences, 8760 is the size of each sequence 365 days * 24 hours per day, and 69 as the number of features per sequence.
+The output shape is (1056) for the 1056 possible outcomes.
+Finally we created an additional dataset from this dataset but with augmented data added causing the data set to grow by 4x.
+Our method for augmenting the data was to apply a noise of 0.01 and 0.001 to the inpud data and pairing it up with the same outcomes.
+This resulted in an input of (4224, 8760, 69) and a output of (4224).

 # Results